amadzai/nft-mint-and-merge/README.md

   - Legendary (Yellow)

 2. What are the chances for each rarity?
-- Below are the base rarities, as more NFTs are minted, the chances for each increase:
+- Below are the base chances, as more NFTs are minted, the chances for each increases:
   - Common: 50%
   - Rare: 30%
   - Epic: 15%